wuzikang961215/ResearchPaperClustering/README.md

       ```

 2. **Run the Jupyter Notebook**:
-    - Launch the Jupyter Notebook to perform abstract extraction, vectorization, clustering, and evaluation:
+    - Launch the Jupyter Notebook:
       ```bash
       jupyter notebook
       ```
-    - Open and run the provided notebook to execute the various steps of the project interactively.
+    - Open the notebook `ResearchPaperClustering.ipynb` and run it cell by cell.
+The notebook includes the following steps:
+        1. **Data Extraction and Preprocessing**: Extracts and preprocesses the text data from the PDF files.
+        2. **Text Vectorization**: Converts the preprocessed text into numerical representation using various vectorization methods (TF-IDF, Word2Vec, BERT, etc.).
+        3. **Clustering**: Applies different clustering algorithms (K-Means, Hierarchical Clustering, DBSCAN, Spectral Clustering, Gaussian Mixture Models) to group similar research papers.
+        4. **Evaluation and Visualization**: Evaluates the clustering results using metrics like silhouette score and Davies-Bouldin index, and visualizes the clusters.

-## Contributions
+### Contributions
 Feel free to contribute to this project by creating issues or submitting pull requests.
 Any contributions are welcome!

-## License
+### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Exploration Process